A duality result about special functions in Drinfeld modules of arbitrary rank: Universal Anderson eigenvector

-A discrete $A$-module $M$ is torsionless if and only if it has no nontrivial compact submodules; in this case, $\hat{M}$ is a compact $A$-module with no nontrivial discrete quotients.
-In particular, any function $f\in Sf_\phi(M)=\Hom_A^{cont}(\hat{M},E(\C))$, projected onto $\faktor{E(\C)}{C}$, is trivial, hence the image of $f$ must be contained in $C$.
-The rest of the proof is the same as Proposition \ref{main result} up to substituting $E(\C)$ with $C$. \end{proof} As a Corollary, we have obtained a variation of \cite{Gazda}[Thm.
-3.11]. \begin{cor} The following isomorphism of $A$-modules holds:
+A discrete $A$\=/module $M$ is torsionfree if and only if it has no nontrivial compact submodules; in this case, $\hat{M}$ is a compact $A$\=/module with no nontrivial discrete quotients.
+In particular, for any function $f\in \Sf_\phi(M)=\Hom_A^\mathrm{cont}(\hat{M},E(\C))$, its projection onto ${E(\C)}/{C}$ is trivial, hence the image of $f$ must be contained in $C$.
+The rest of the proof is the same as Theorem \ref{main result} up to substituting $E(\C)$ with $C$. \end{proof} \begin{Def} We define the \emph{universal Anderson eigenvector} as the universal object of the functor $\Sf_\phi$. \end{Def} As a corollary, we can describe the isomorphism class of the module of special functions $\Sf_\phi(A)$ for any Anderson module $E$, as already done by Gazda and Maurischat (\cite[Thm.
+3.11]{GM21}). \begin{cor} The following isomorphism of $A$\=/modules holds:

 \end{cor}